-The Universal Registration Document, prepared in accordance with Annex I of Commission Delegated Regulation (EU) 2019/980 of 14 March 2019 supplementing Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017, presents: the parent company financial statements for the financial year ended 31 December 2022, as well as the corresponding consolidated financial statements.
+The Universal Registration Document, prepared in accordance with Annex I of Commission Delegated Regulation (EU) 2019/980 of 14 March 2019 supplementing Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017, presents the parent company financial statements for the financial year ended 31 December 2023, as well as the corresponding consolidated financial statements.

-The Universal Registration Document incorporates by reference the consolidated financial statements prepared in accordance with IFRS for the years ended 31 December 2021 and 31 December 2020.
-These financial statements are presented respectively in the Universal Registration Document approved by the AMF on 29 April 2022 under approval number R.22-017 and in the Registration Document approved by the AMF on 12 April 2021 under approval number I. 21-007.
+The Universal Registration Document incorporates by reference the consolidated financial statements prepared in accordance with IFRS for the years ended 31 December 2022 and 31 December 2021.
+These financial statements are presented respectively in the Universal Registration Document approved by the

+AMF on 26 April 2023 under approval number R.23-019 and in the Registration Document approved by the AMF on 29 April 2022 under approval number R.22-017 and its amendment approved by the MAF on 8 February 2023 under the number R.23-003.
 These financial statements were the subject of an audit report issued by the Company's Statutory Auditors.